TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

     * Since the data files are large (at least 5 times the size of test data used for E2E tests), they are not committed to the repo.
 This way, we can easily change the scale of the test without having to rewrite the code for generating the data.

 * Create the JMeter test and run.
     * Each test file configures the test plan, similar to how it is done in the GUI.
-We also considered using a Builder pattern, but it did not make complete sense to do so (since we cannot say for sure what the components of the class are, and what order they should be in).
+We also considered using Builder pattern, but it did not make complete sense to do so (since we cannot say for sure what the components of the class are, and what order they should be in).
 Instead, we have created abstractions and default configurations which make it easier to create new tests.

 * Display the summarised results for that endpoint.